Furnace and boiler rebates – income qualified

 - Purchase an eligible ENERGY STAR furnace or boiler and have it installed with a two-pipe direct vent system by a Technical Safety BC licensed gas contractor.
 You can find a contractor by searching our online directory.

-You must include a photograph of the new two-pipe direct vent system (sample 1, sample 2) installed in your home and a copy of your paid invoice showing details of all work performed, purchase date, make and model number, the installation permit number and the gas contractor’s Technical Safety BC licence number.
+- Your application must include a copy of your paid invoice showing details of all work performed, purchase date, make and model number, the installation permit number and the gas contractor’s Technical Safety BC licence number.
 See the sample invoice for specific requirements.

-- Email or mail your completed application and copies of supporting documents, including your proof of income, within six months of the installation date to:
+- Submit your completed application and copies of supporting documents, including your proof of income, within one year of the installation date.

 Applications may take up to 90 days to process.
 Some applicants may be asked for permission to visit their home to verify the installation and operation of their new furnace or boiler.
 These site visits are carried out by a third-party contractor and help us improve our rebate programs.